tcuwp/avocado/docs/USAGE.md

 ### Before actions

+There are two methods added to the default `before_action` stack:

-There is an `authenticate` method installed as default controller behavior using `before_action :authenticate`.
-Any actions which do not need to be authenticated should disable this with `skip_before_action :authenticate`, or inherit from a controller which performs the skip.
+- The `authenticate` method defaults controller behavior to require a signed in session.
+Actions can disable it with `skip_before_action :authenticate`, or inherit from a controller which performs the skip.

-There is also a `set_current_request_details` method installed as a default `before_action` which takes some loggable request meta information (User Agent, IP Address) and sets their values in `Current` so that they are accesible to code elsewhere in the 🥑 gem.
+- The `set_current_request_details` method makes some loggable request meta information (User Agent, IP Address) values available in `Current` so that they are accesible to code elsewhere in the 🥑 gem.

 ### Helpers